 - The limitations of prebiotics and probiotics

-Zach Bush, MD is one of the few triple board-certified physicians in the country - with expertise in Internal Medicine, Endocrinology and Metabolism, and Hospice/Palliative care.
+Zach Bush MD is a physician specializing in internal medicine, endocrinology and hospice care.
+He is an internationally recognized educator and thought leader on the microbiome as it relates to health.
 The breakthrough science that Dr. Bush and his colleagues have delivered offer profound new insights into human health and longevity.
 His education efforts provide a grassroots foundation from which we can launch change in our legislative decisions, ultimately up- shifting consumer behavior to bring about radical change in the mega industries of big farming, big pharma, and Western Medicine at large.

 2:10 What is the gut-brain axis

 11:35 microbiome & the immune system